Malati Penumudy, Senior Software Engineering Manager / Vice President on Influential Women

 • Enhancing customer experience through delivery of critical UI applications that improve engagement

-• Scaling digital security products to support international adoption and commercial growth
+• Scaling digital security products to support global adoption and commercial growth

 • Unblocking enterprise onboarding by streamlining customer data architectures and removing long-standing bottlenecks

-Beyond delivery, Malati Penumudy is an active mentor and community leadersupporting emerging technologists, volunteering with the Project Management Institute (PMI), and contributing to inclusive leadership through Lean In initiatives.
+Beyond delivery, Malati Penumudy is an active mentor and community leader supporting emerging technologists, volunteered with the Project Management Institute (PMI), and contributing to inclusive leadership through Lean In initiatives.
 She is known for quickly mastering new technologies and business domains, and for building engineering cultures where innovation, accountability, and opportunity scale together.

 Malati Penumudy stands as a testament to what modern engineering leadership demands: innovation that scales, execution that transforms, and leadership that empowers.